andifalk/microservices-auth-authz-spring-security/application-architecture/README.md

 To call the provided REST API you can use curl, postman or httpie.
-For details on how to call the REST API please consult the [REST API documentation](http://localhost:9090/swagger-ui.html) which also provides sample requests for curl and httpie.
+For details on how to call the REST API please consult the [REST API documentation](http://localhost:9090/swagger-ui.html) which also provides the possibility to execute requests for the API endpoints.

 ### Server Users and roles